 On the Results page, Ad Test simulations display a variety of metrics depending on the type of stimulus: Image or Video.
 All metric definitions remain consistent regardless of the simulated social media platform (Instagram, Facebook, or TikTok).

-- Click the Metric types drop‑down menu and select or deselect the checkboxes to control which metrics are displayed on the chart.
+- Click the Metric types dropdown and select or deselect the checkboxes to control which metrics are displayed on the chart.

 Image Stimuli Metrics

-- Engagement – A respondent metric that represents the number of respondents who interacted with the ad at least once through a Like, Comment, Share, or Save.
+- Engagement — a respondent metric representing the number of respondents who interacted with the ad at least once through a Like, Comment, Share, or Save.
 Each respondent is counted once, even if they perform multiple actions.

-- Likes, Comments, Shares, and Saves – Represent respondents who performed that specific action.
-If a respondent clicks a button multiple times, only the final state is recorded, for example, "liked" or not liked.
+- Likes, Comments, Shares, and Saves — represent respondents who performed that specific action.
+If a respondent clicks a button multiple times, only the final state is recorded (e.g., "liked" or not liked).

 Video Stimuli Metrics